 The cash flow statement shows how the above financial position has been reflected in cash movements during the year.
-There has been an overall increase in the level of cash and cash equivalents held by the authority during the year, reflecting a reduction in the value of short term investments held by the authority.
-In terms of treasury management and financing activities, the turnover of short term borrowing has reduced significantly during the year.
-This reflects the fact that during the year the council has increasingly borrowed via notice loans which usually have a longer duration than fixed term loans, and when borrowing over fixed terms, has done so over slightly longer periods than in previous years.
+Overall, there has been a small increase in the level of cash and cash equivalents held by the authority during the year.
+In terms of treasury management and financing activities, the turnover of short term borrowing and short term investments has remained similar to 2017/18, as the authority continues its approach of funding a proportion of its borrowing requirement from short term borrowing, and of using short term investments to maximise the benefits of short term cash surpluses during the year.